In addition to being registered with USA Hockey and HPHL all coaches must complete the following:

 * Click here for SafeSport Training.

-We also suggest rostering a smaller Varsity team and then pulling JV players up to Varsity as needed.
+We suggest rostering a smaller top level team and then pulling players up from a second/lower team, if your club has one, as needed.
 Once a JV player has played in 4 Varsity games they are no longer eligible for JV.
 The same 4 game rule applies to players being pulled up to a higher tier Varsity or JV from a lower tier Varsity or JV team.

 HPHL forms it’s teams around schools and school boundaries, so prior to telling a player from another school that he can play for you, please check with the league.